cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 	- If `whence` is `SEEK_SET`, the cursor is set to `offset` bytes.
 	- If `whence` is `SEEK_CUR`, the cursor is set to its current location plus `offset`.
 	- If `whence` is `SEEK_END`, the cursor is set to the size of the file plus `offset`.
 You must use these macros in your implementation.
-If adding the offset causes the cursor to become negative, then `-EINVAL` is returned, and the curstor remains unchanged.
+If adding the offset causes the cursor to become negative, then `-EINVAL` (invalid value) is returned, and the cursor remains unchanged.

 ### Hints